NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 **UPDATE 4 [2021/08/04]**: _Due to nested <code>.gitignore</code> files inside the Unreal Engine dependencies, I noticed tiny bits of dependencies for building UE4/UE5 on Microsoft Windows are not getting copied over to the repository.
 As a result, I fixed the script in order to also take care of that._

-**UPDATE 5 [2021/11/30]**: _Sometimes it's possible that the amount of renamed Unreal Engine files surpass the Git's optimal rename limit:_
+**UPDATE 5 [2021/11/30]**: _Sometimes it's possible that the amount of renamed Unreal Engine files surpass the Git's optimal rename limit inside the Sync repository (the intermediary local git repository that we are going to use for syncing the engine source code with upstream):_

 {{< highlight sh >}}
 warning: exhaustive rename detection was skipped due to too many files.